bob123456678/TrainControl/Readme.md

 ## Changelog

 * v1.5.0 (Beta)
-    - Function types are now read from CS2 file
+    - Function types are now read from the CS2 file
+    - Automatic recognition of pulse/momentary functions
     - Added function icons to UI

 * v1.4.6